dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - Join the [dbt Community](https://community.getdbt.com/) to connect with other dbt users, ask questions, and share best practices.
 - Subscribe to the [dbt Cloud RSS alerts](https://status.getdbt.com/)
 - Enterprise accounts have an account management team available to help troubleshoot solutions and account management assistance.
 [Book a demo](https://www.getdbt.com/contact) to learn more.
-- [How dbt CLou compares with dbt Core](https://www.getdbt.com/product/dbt-core-vs-dbt-cloud) for a detailed comparison of dbt Core and dbt Cloud.
+- [How dbt Cloud compares with dbt Core](https://www.getdbt.com/product/dbt-core-vs-dbt-cloud) for a detailed comparison of dbt Core and dbt Cloud.

 For tailored assistance, you can use the following resources: